-In recent times, the reality is, most of the big news channels have become the mouthpiece of the party who is in power.
+In recent times, the reality is, most of the big news channels have become the mouthpiece of the party that is in power.
 Also, in spite of disclosing the corruption of the ruling party, most of the newspaper and channel owners are establishing a close relationship with the MLA and MP’s of the party in power.
-And a result, the Indian media is truly losing their voice.
+And a result, the Indian media is truly losing its voice.

 Serious issues, such as dissent in Universities, the crisis in Kashmir, and the unrest in societies where Dalits have been killed are out of media coverage.
-On the basis of it, Rebecca Mammen, a senior criminal lawyer, said it clearly that, it is indeed surprising to see no debate about the root causes of the failing of Indian media.
+On the basis of it, Rebecca Mammen, a senior criminal lawyer, said it clearly that, it is indeed surprising to see no debate about the root causes of the failure of Indian media.

 As earlier mentioned, there is a tendency of most of the Indian media to take interest in party coverage.
-Also, mostly they mention the international issues, how celebrities spend their free time, what are the incoming events and so on.
+Also, mostly they mention international issues, how celebrities spend their free time, what are the incoming events and so on.
 Hence, they forget to cover the report of what’s going around the world and the crucial happening in and around India.

 Only a few newspapers including the Hindu and Uttar Pradesh News, inform people about what happens around the world.
 These newspapers cover the events happening in London, Paris, Washington, and Beijing.
-On the other hand, most of our newspapers, as well as TV channels, do not bother to send their journalists to cover the major events like the Iraq war, the revolution in Egypt, etc.
+On the other hand, most of our newspapers, as well as TV channels, do not bother to send their journalists to cover major events like the Iraq war, the revolution in Egypt, etc.

 In India, almost 400 newspapers in different languages are published.
 Also, research shows that, in the South Asian Country, more than 1000 newspapers are published in a day.

 However, the problem with the Indian media is that the Indian Journalist quality is very poor.
 As per a report, prepared by an NGO, when it comes to rank the quality of journalisms, India ranks 136 among 180 countries.